mukuljainx/digital-board/Features.md

 2. Once the pen has left the board, trigger the mouseUp : done
 3. Change pen icon
 4. add text
-5. resize bug
-6. stroke remove highlight
-7. remove the highlight with eraser

 ---